Abdullah8888/GoPaddi/README.md

 ## How to run the project

-Open the project via xcode after cloning the project.
+Open the project via xcode after cloning it.

-Note: If you are get "Unknow error". it means you will have to change the baseUrl
+Note: If you encounter an 'Unknown error,' it means you need to change the baseUrl.

-### Steps to change the base URL
+### Steps to Change the Base URL
-- Visit https://beeceptor.com/crud-api/  to generate a new base Url for api/trip, make sure it ends with api/trip
+- Visit https://beeceptor.com/crud-api/  to generate a new base Url for api/trip, make sure it ends with api/trip.
-- Go to the Constant.swift, then replace the old baseUrl with the new baseUrl
+- Open Constant.swift in the project and replace the old baseUrl with the new one.

 - Run the project again.
-(You shouldn't see any error and you should be able to create a plan which wull be automatilly reflect on the Trip landing page)
+You should no longer see any errors, and you should be able to create a trip that will automatically reflect on the Trip landing page.

 ### Techniques and patterns used